 A character can roll against their sprinting skill to make themselves harder to hit with attacks if they are running away from the attacker.
-For each fractional column passed, they can reduce one fractional success of everyone attacking them by one that turn.
+For each fractional column passed, they can reduce one fractional success of someone attacking them by one.

 Swimming - A character with this skill can swim faster more reliably